foreverphoenix/the-phoenix-flavour/content/fo4/wtp/installation.md

 In order to ensure that your Fallout 4 installation is pristine and vanilla, we are going to completely re-install the game.
 This is especially important if you have modded the game previously as left-over files might interfere with your WTP installation.

-**If you never modded Fallout 4 and/or never installed other Wabbajack lists, you may skip this step.** However, I still recommend you verify the game files through Steam in that case.
+**If you never modded Fallout 4 and/or never installed other Wabbajack lists, you may skip this step.** However, I still recommend that you verify the game files through Steam.

 - Uninstall **Fallout 4** through Steam
 - Navigate to your Steam directory: `C:\Program File x86\Steam\steamapps\common\`.